 While we typically think of smartphones as the main beneficiary of this innovation, other areas stand to benefit too as more things are connected to the internet.
-Companies like Apple (AAPL) and Verizon (VZ) appear well-positioned to take advantage of the 5G rollout, as well as automakers like Ford (F) and Tesla (TSLA) or semiconductor companies such as Nvidia (NVDA) or Micron Technology (MU).
+Companies like Apple and Verizon appear well-positioned to take advantage of the 5G rollout, as well as automakers like Ford and Tesla or semiconductor companies such as Nvidia or Micron Technology.

-But if you aren’t exactly sure which companies make for the best 5G play, there are some ETFs that may be worth a look.
+But if you aren’t exactly sure which companies make for the best 5G play, these ETFs may be worth a look.

-- Esoterica NextG Economy ETF (WUGI): This ETF is more concentrated than the first two, with just 30 holdings and about 67 percent of the fund in the top 10 positions as of November 2022.
-It will cost more for the more active approach, with an expense ratio of 0.75 percent.
+- AXS Esoterica NextG Economy ETF (WUGI): This ETF is more concentrated than the first two, with just 27 holdings and about 67 percent of the fund in the top 10 positions as of June 2023.
+It will cost more for its active approach, with an expense ratio of 0.75 percent.

 How to invest in tech ETFs